|

 compound of helium and argon, but argon(II) fluoride ArF2 has

-been prepared at low temperatures (<40K, <-233oC, via
+been prepared at low temperatures (<40K, <-233oC), via

 uv light shone onto frozen argon in the presence of fluorine?).

-- Krypton(II) fluoride KrF2
+- Very unstable krypton(II) fluoride KrF2

 and krypton(IV) fluoride KrF4 have been prepared,

-despite the great reluctance of krypton to react - but we are
+but despite the great reluctance of krypton to react - but we are

 dealing with fluorine, the most reactive element known and one